Documentation

 Sensor Types (MCP3008)

-MCP3008 is an analog to digital converter chip.
-This allows connecting analog signals to be converted before getting to the pi GPIO.
-This was a community added feature.
+The MCP3008 is an analog-to-digital converter chip that allows connecting analog signals to the Pi GPIO.
+This was a community-contributed feature.

 Relays (Arduino)

-The relays configuration and controls for nodes are identical to general relay settings.
-Read more on the relays page to find information.
+The relay configuration for nodes is identical to the general relay settings.
+See the relays page for more information.